microsoft/ExaStore/README.md

-Under `Solution Exabytes`, `ExaServer` project compiles into the stand alone exe which is the storage engine. `ExaBroker` compiles into a library that knows how to communicate with the storage engine using UDP protocol. `FixedServerTestClient` is a modified db_bench (stolen from RocksDB) that serves as a performance test engine.  `EBTest` contains unit tests.
+Under `Solution Exabytes`, `ExaServer` project compiles into the stand alone exe which is the storage engine. `ExaBroker` compiles into a library that knows how to communicate with the storage engine using UDP protocol. `FixedServerTestClient` is a modified db_bench (derived from RocksDB) that serves as a performance test engine.  `EBTest` contains unit tests.
 `UdpTestApp` and `UdpTestClient` are test programs for a network transportation protocol built on top of UDP.